fall inside a hole

 Here is the single-speed chassis of a D-51 with Headlight open, with extra contact strips going up to the body shell connection behind the cylinders towards the front of the locomotive.

-One of the last Super Rail trains released, appearing alongside the 100 series Shinkansen circa 1986, the Shuppo D-51 with Headlight featured a new chuffing noisemaker in the tender similar to the Plarail Shuppo D51 with "chuffing" mail car.
-In addition to the individual release, it also appeared in the later D-51 shunting set.
+One of the last Super Rail trains released, appearing seemingly slightly before the 100 series Tokaido Sanyo New Shinkansen circa 1986, the Shuppo D-51 with Headlight featured a new chuffing noisemaker in the tender similar to the Plarail Shuppo D51 with "chuffing" mail car.
+A shiny stickers is affixed to the tender of these locomotives.